Skip to footer

 A diagram of

-For the purpose of this "pro tip," I want to focus on straightness and how you can work on it while jumping.
+For the purpose of these pro-tips, I want to focus on straightness and how you can work on it while jumping.

 If you've ever ridden in a clinic with me, you've probably heard me talk about jumping on the balance beam.
 To put it plainly, when you are jumping through a line of fences, you want to imagine that your horse is on a balance beam.
 If you're like me and you've watched a lot of the Olympics, you probably know that a balance beam is only 4" wide.
 Now, do I expect your horse to keep their footfalls within a 4" space?
 No. Do I expect you to get close?
 Yes.